jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 of Agones abstractions such as *fleets*, which prevent it from being deployed on a standard K8s cluster.
-If a user wanted to utilise this autoscaling technique, they would be required to use the entire Agones framework - which is built exclusively for game server hosting, and as such is not applicable to most scenarios.
+If a user wanted to utilise this autoscaling technique, they would be required to use the entire Agones framework - which is built exclusively for game server hosting and as such is not applicable to most scenarios.

 \newpage